 Field Education is a significant part of your preparation for professional social

 work practice.
-The BSW Program at West Chester University provides concurrent field
+The BSW Program at West Chester University provides field practicums

-practicums with concurrent course work designed to provide instruction and the opportunity
+with concurrent course work designed to provide instruction and the opportunity to

-to integrate theory and practice.
-In addition, during the spring semester of junior
+integrate theory and practice.
+During the spring semester of junior year, students

-year, students attend a weekly one-hour field practicum class in order to facilitate
+attend a weekly one-hour field practicum class in order to facilitate professional

 Field practicum experience is required of all social work majors: 224 hours in the